 High Risk, Low Reward?

 “We are sad to say that we (Organisation) and (Player) have parted ways…”

 Unsurprisingly, in almost all of the twitter breakdowns, internal arguments and misguided public statements the result is inevitable: someone is “let go”.
-It logically makes sense; once an issue is brought to the public’s attention, the scrutiny and expectation follow suit.
+It logically makes sense; once an issue is brought to the public’s attention, the scrutiny and expectation for change follow suit.
 In most cases, the organisation’s hand is forced, they have to release the damaging asset.

-In Dardoch’s case, Team Liquid (TL) publicly released a movie-length youtube video Breaking Point which provided fans and competitors alike an insight into how Dardoch communicates and interacts in a team environment.
+In Dardoch’s case, Team Liquid (TL) publicly released a movie-length YouTube video Breaking Point which provided fans and competitors alike an insight into how Dardoch communicates and interacts in a team environment.
 While many consider this to be “airing the dirty laundry”, TL displayed transparency into the inner turmoil.
 While TL may not have anticipated Dardoch’s personality to have such gravity on the team, the staff managed to transform a major negative talking point into an overall positive impact for their brand by increasing discussion around their management and displaying uncanny honesty to the community.
-Naturally, this was received well, and TL managed Dardoch’s relationship effectively from that point onwards.
+Naturally, this was received well, and TL managed Dardoch’s relationship effectively from that point onward.
 Dardoch returned to the roster one year later (albeit briefly).

-For Dallas and Immortals, the solution wasn’t as clean.
+For Fuel and Immortals, the solution wasn’t as clean.
 Both xQc and kNg made controversial statements on twitter, painting not only themselves, but their organisation in a negative light.
-The organisations came under public scrutiny; how could these established organisations allow their players such freedom?
+The organisations came under public scrutiny; how could these established organisations allow their players such misguided freedom?
 While both organisations parted ways with the players and salvaged their reputation, the issue could have been avoided from the offset through proper control and assessment.

 Document the Risk, Control the Response